. . . Vasily Vereshchagin, The Apotheosis of War, 1871 . . .

 total loss ……………………………………………. $1 117 158

-Note: the Central Services figure is according to two old formulae (adopted by the PNB for FY2015 only (sic) – but used, improperly, since 1Oct2015 to this very day, so 7yrs & counting), not the one adopted, with immediate effect, by the directors at the Th18Feb2021 PNB: “Motion: ‘That the central services formula be based on 15% of total revenue of the stations calculated quarterly.
+Note: the Central Services figure is according to two old formulae (adopted by the PNB for FY2015 only (sic) – but used, improperly, since 1Oct2015 to this very day, so 7yrs & counting), not the one adopted (presumably for the PNO only), with immediate effect, by the directors at the Th18Feb2021 PNB: “Motion: ‘That the central services formula be based on 15% of total revenue of the stations calculated quarterly.
 All revenue is to be included in the calculations; however the cost of air conditioning for Pacifica Radio Archives shall be deducted from KPFK’s revenue, and the tower, studio and office rent for all stations shall be deducted from their revenue.’
 There being no objections, the motion was approved.” (unpaginated; page 3 of the PDF) – https://kpftx.org/archives/pnb/pnb210218/pnb210218_7017_minutes.pdf.

 (A full note is at the end of this post.)